Hello and welcome to Universal Services for Carers in Derby City!

 - Bookable in-depth face-to-face Carers Conversations, should you have an enquiry that requires more hands-on support than can be offered over the help-line

-- A wide-array of free training opportunities to enable carers to deliver the best and safest care they possibly can, for example, first aid and manual handling
+- A wide-array of free skills and training opportunities to enable carers to deliver the best and safest care they possibly can, for example, first aid and manual handling

 - Support and advice for setting up and maintaining peer support groups, including help creating social media platforms, arranging events, becoming self-sufficient, and raising money.
 We will also support in the formation of unique support groups, tailored to specific needs